Club email: email@example.com

 SI Edmonton is seeking nominations from business or volunteer organizations.
 The purpose is to recognize and honor a women who works to improve the status of women in our society.

 SI Edmonton is seeking applications.
 The Violet Richardson Award is a recognition program for young women ages 14-17 engaged in volunteer action within their communities or schools.

-The Women’s Opportunity Awards program is Soroptimist’s major service project.
+The Live Your Dream: Education and Training Award is our major service project.
 The financial awards improve the lives of women by giving them the resources they need to improve their education, skills, and employment prospects.